gabrielcabana21/GRO640/README.md

 pip install git+https://github.com/SherbyRobotics/pyro
 ```

 It will install the files from the project.
 It will also check and install the required dependencies.
-Warning: don't use this option if you are using an Anacondo distribution.
+Warning: don't use this option if you are using an Anaconda distribution (conflits with pip).

 ### Method 2: Clone repo and install ###